pavlakrotka/NCC/README.md

 trials with non-concurrent controls
 ================

-## NCC

-`NCC` allows users to simulate platform trials and to compare arms using non-concurrent control data.
+`NCC` package allows users to simulate platform trials and to compare arms using non-concurrent control data.

 This package contains the following functions: